 Why not take advantage of ample free parking to rediscover the architectural beauty and charm of Balboa Park’s central mesa, officially recognized as a National Historic Landmark District?
 From the magnificent Spanish Renaissance architecture of the iconic California Tower to the Bea Evenson fountain, a walking tour of the El Prado is one of the most breathtaking strolls in the city.

 4. Visit the Park’s Many Open and Always-Free Gardens

 Balboa Park comprises 20 distinct themed gardens (from cacti to roses to medicinal trees), and 17 of them are free to the public every day.
 Begin your exploration by pulling up our handy gardens brochure or the Balboa Park map.
 Did we mention spring is the perfect time to visit the park?

 5. Enjoy a Picturesque Picnic

 When you’re ready to take a break from your walking tours, hikes, or garden visits, remember Balboa Park is home to some of the most scenic picnic spots in town.
 Spread out on the grassy lawns near the Lily Pond and Botanical Building, or find a secluded tree grove on the west mesa.
-Since all restaurants are currently closed in the park, this is a great opportunity to support some of your favorite neighborhood takeout places or get creative by packing your own picnic basket.
+This is a great opportunity to order from The Prado Restaurant (to-go!), support one of your favorite neighborhood takeout places, or get creative by packing your own picnic basket.